Does your job require you to be proficient in a foreign language? Would you like to learn a new language, or could you use a refresher course?

 Other central government staff who want to take a language course should ask about the options provided by their own ministry.
 Each ministry has its own policy on who can take language courses, where, when and who pays.

 If you are an attaché taking up a post abroad, ask your ministry about the conditions for taking an individual language course.
-The 3W website also provides useful information about topics such as allowances (in Dutch).
+The 3W website also provides useful information about topics such as allowances.

 Language is inextricably linked to culture.
 The Academy offers various intercultural courses with a practical approach to help you perform your international job effectively.